What caused the dramatic collapse of the Soviet Union?

 The coup failed, and Gorbachev was reinstated as General Secretary of the Communist Party and the President of the Soviet Union, but his power was significantly diminished.

-On December 25, 1991, Gorbachev resigned as President of the Soviet Union.
+Then, on December 25, 1991, Gorbachev resigned as President of the Soviet Union to officially dissolve the Soviet Union.

-This effectively dissolved the Soviet Union.
-On December 26, 1991, the Soviet Union was officially dissolved and replaced by the Commonwealth of Independent States.
+On December 26, 1991, it was officially replaced by the Commonwealth of Independent States, which was a regional organization composed of former Soviet republics.

 Further reading